 Estimated costs are developed at the beginning of the fiscal year based on projects planned for the current and future years.
 The types of projects ultimately contracted and incurring costs during the year are often very different.
 The State of Wisconsin, Department of Transportation's multi-year contracting process, allowing encumbrances to carry forward, makes a comparison of actual to estimated amounts difficult since expenditures for the current year may have been budgeted and committed to a project in prior years.
-Estimated and actual costs for 2014 have been restated from amounts reported in prior years due to an error in classification costs on capital project maintenance/preservation costs.
+Estimated and actual costs for 2014 have been restated from amounts reported in prior years due to an error in classification of costs on a capital project as maintenance/preservation costs.